drshahizan/software-engineering/materials/week1.md

 Each layer in software engineering is essential for the successful development of software systems.
 Each layer builds upon the previous layer to provide a comprehensive approach to software development that results in high-quality, reliable, and efficient software systems.

+Software Products and Product Specification

+Software products are the result of the software development process, which involves designing, coding, testing, and deploying software.
+A software product is typically a program, application, or system that provides a specific set of functionality to end-users.

+A product specification is a detailed document that describes the features, requirements, and functionality of a software product.
+It provides a blueprint for the development team and other stakeholders to follow during the development process.
+A product specification typically includes the following:

+Overview: A general description of the software product, its purpose, and its intended audience.

+Functional Requirements: A list of the features and functionality that the software product must provide.
+This section typically includes use cases, user stories, and other requirements that define how the software should behave.

+Non-functional Requirements: A list of the requirements that define the quality attributes of the software product, such as performance, reliability, scalability, and security.

+User Interface Design: A description of the user interface design, including mockups, wireframes, and other visual representations of the software product.

+Data Model: A description of the data model used by the software product, including data entities, relationships, and constraints.

+Technical Architecture: A description of the technical architecture used by the software product, including the software and hardware components, integration points, and deployment models.

+Testing and Quality Assurance: A description of the testing and quality assurance processes used to ensure that the software product meets its requirements and quality standards.

+The product specification serves as a critical communication tool between the development team and other stakeholders, such as product managers, designers, and customers.
+It ensures that everyone involved in the software development process has a shared understanding of the product's requirements, features, and functionality.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.